| | No-till land preparation and production | Barley production on fallow land | Barley production on stubble land | Post seeding operations in barley

 A good seed bed should be worked to a depth of about 58 cm (2-3 in.), but the soil should be left firm to allow for shallow seed placement.

-In some areas, on "droughty soils", or where soil moisture is readily lost through tillage, fallows may be tilled and seeded simultaneously, with a air seeder or a disker-seeder followed by packers or harrows.
+In some areas, on "droughty soils" (sandy soils), or where soil moisture is readily lost through tillage, fallows may be tilled and seeded simultaneously, with an air seeder or a disker-seeder followed by packers or harrows.
 In such cases, no pre-seeding spring tillage for weed control is done, but postemergence weed control with herbicides can be expected.
+This is a good example where a pre-seed herbicide application would fit in.

 Barley Production on Stubble Land